Back

 · Unit 1 Seneca Learning

-· Practical task – completed model chair
+· Practical task – completed pen pot

 Students will be assessed in these three areas: